Medication Administration: Intramuscular Injection (Pediatric) - CE

 - Review the patient’s history for reactions or allergies to medications, foods, or environmental allergens.

-- Assess the patient for specific contraindications to receiving the medication and advise the practitioner accordingly.
+- Determine if the patient has specific contraindications to receiving the medication and notify the practitioner as needed.

 - Assess the patient’s developmental level and ability to interact.